ayoayco/ayco.io-flask/README.md

 Additional features are:
 1. route `/p/*` to serve partial .html templates in `partials` directory (e.g, `partials/example.html` partial is accessed via `/p/example`)
+1. attach [/threads](https://ayco.io/sh/threads) flask blueprint behind `/threads` route

+> [!IMPORTANT]
+> The overall architecture is still experimental.
+The way I decoupled the dynamic tiny apps here (e.g., [/threads](https://ayco.io/sh/threads), and [ori](https://ayco.io/sh/ori)) is good, but an improvement in this project still needs to be made with regards to managing a common app configuration that the blueprints consume, packaging the software components into modules for better distribution & adoption, and providing various deployment options.

 ## Development